icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [Skimpy documentation](https://aeturrell.github.io/skimpy/) - Documentation made using `quartodoc`.
 - [Juan Torres Munguía's website](https://github.com/jatorresmunguia/juan-torresmunguia.github.io) - A Quarto website with a custom theme adapted from flatly, integrating particles.js for a lightweight, interactive canvas background on the home page (see <https://juan-torresmunguia.netlify.app/>).
 - [DES RAP Book](https://pythonhealthdatascience.github.io/des_rap_book/) - A self-paced training resource on developing discrete event simulation models in Python and R, with a toggle at the top of each page allowing readers to switch between languages.
+- [Noah Weidig's website](https://github.com/noahweidig/noahweidig.github.io) - A single-page portfolio and blog with a custom light/dark theme (based on cosmo), an interactive 3D globe, and post-render scripts generating Open Graph cards.
+- [Quarto Pressmark](https://mdwm.org/quarto-pressmark/) - An elegant, typographic, minimalistic theme for Quarto websites, inspired by newspapers and tufte-css, with curated fonts and extensive custom styling (see <https://github.com/skriptum/quarto-pressmark>).

 ### Book formats